2 Lab culture

 It is important to maintain work-life balance (in the face of capitalistic academic structures) to ensure one’s health, enjoyment in doing science, and to prevent burnout.
 Do prioritize taking breaks during the day or when you need them, managing life’s responsibilities and keeping one’s commitment to others.
 Remember that doing your best will look different on each day, it does not mean always working at full speed.

 Full-time research is essentially equivalent to a full-time job (i.e. ~40 hours/week, 5 days per week).
-The PALM Lab adopts a ‘hybrid model’ where lab members are expected to spend at least three days of the week working on campus/in lab, and have the option to work either from home or in lab on the remaining days.
-The work hours themselves are somewhat flexible – to ensure overlap between members in lab for collaboration and discussions, lab members are asked to have 10am to 3pm as part of their in-person hours.
+A rough guideline for the PALM Lab is a ‘hybrid model’ where lab members are expected to spend at least three days of the week working on campus/in lab, and have the option to work either from home or in lab on the remaining days.
+The work hours themselves are largely flexible and dependent on the available spaces – to ensure overlap between members in lab for collaboration and discussions, lab members are asked to have 10am to 3pm as part of their in-person hours.
 Ultimately, all lab members are responsible for managing and organizing their time to ensure research goals are met.
 You are not expected to work during evenings, weekends or public holidays.
 (The one possible exception may be during critical deadlines, such as for conferences or grants.
 William will be as mindful as he can be of this, and if he does ask for something, you can be upfront and say it is not possible.)

 You are expected to stay home when you are sick, so that others (lab members, colleagues, participants) do not catch any illnesses.
 If this happens, please be mindful of others’ time and reschedule any meetings as soon as you can.